alxarch/basex-standalone/README.md

 Similar to `RUN` command. [docs](http://docs.basex.org/wiki/Commands#RUN)

-The input string may point to an existing file.
-If the file suffix is `.bxs`, the file content will be evaluated as Command Script; otherwise, the file contents will be evaluated as an XQuery expression.

-> Note: The `run` option *only* accepts files as arguments
-> Use the `xquery` and `commands` options in order to
-> directly evaluate XQuery code and BaseX commands.
+> Note: `run` argument will directly evaluate as XQuery by BaseX if it doesn't point to a file.
+> It is preferable to use the `option.xquery` in order to evaluate XQuery code.

 #### commands